-La fecha límite de entrega es el 30 de noviembre de 2016.
-Los ganadores serán notificados a más tardar el 31 de enero de 2017.
+La fecha límite de entrega es el 4 de diciembre de 2017.
+Los ganadores serán notificados a más tardar el 5 de febrero de 2017.

 En caso de ser declarado ganador, los gráficos y ejemplos musicales correspondientes al trabajo deberán ser entregados en formato TIFF (300 dpi) y los archivos de texto en formato Word.
 El autor será responsable de tramitar los permisos de reproducción de música y de gráficos.